abhiwand/atk/doc/source/dev_ipython.rst

     $ sudo yum install python27-ipython

 ----------------------------------
-Configure |TA| Python REST Client
+Configure |PACKAGE| Python REST Client
 ----------------------------------

-Before IPython can operate properly, it is necessary to configure the |TA|
+Before IPython can operate properly, it is necessary to configure the |PACKAGE|
 REST client.
-The REST client needs to know where to find the |TA| REST server.
+The REST client needs to know where to find the |PACKAGE| REST server.
 This is done by updating the host address in '/usr/lib/taprootanalytics/rest-client/python/rest/config.py'::